fkaanuslu/4Digit7SegmentDisplayWithAssembly/README.md

 # 4Digit7SegmentDisplayWithAssembly
-4 Digit 7 Segment Display With Assembly with PIC16F84A
+4 Digit 7 Segment Display With Assembly via using PIC16F84A

 I used below information while making the circuit